Modena Park 2017: Audience

 Over 220,000 tickets to the concert were sold, beating the previous world record of 198,000 paying attendees at the a-Ha concert at the Rock in Rio 2 festival on 26 January 1991.
 The arena was split into three areas: Pits 1 and 2 accommodated 30,000 attendees each, and Pit 3 seated the remainder.
 The areas were marked with different colours (red, blue, and green), and with different ticket prices (€75, €65, and €50, pre-sale fees and commissions excluded).
-The total gross for the concert was about €12 million (USD$13.7 million), while the economic impact on the city was estimated at €6 million.
+The total gross for the concert was about €12 million (US$13.7 million), while the economic impact on the city was estimated at €6 million.

 Gate opening was initially scheduled for 09:00 on 1 July.
 However, considering the crowd that had arrived on the previous day, the police ordered the gates opened at 21:00 on 30 June, twenty-four hours before the concert began.
 One fan from Pordenone began camping in Modena on 29 May, a full month prior, in order to be the first person to enter the park.